 PS: theSkimm has launched a movement to promote transparency around paid family leave.
 Learn more here.

 Enact the Equality Act

 The Equality Act is a bill that would ban discrimination based on sexual orientation and gender identity when it comes to things like jobs, housing, education, and public spaces.
-While campaigning, Biden said he would make this a legislative priority during his first few months in office – and that he hoped to sign the bill into law within his first 100 days.
-The House passed the bill in February, but as of April 2021, the Senate has yet to vote on it.
+While campaigning, Biden said he would make this a legislative priority during his first few months in office — and that he hoped to sign the bill into law within his first 100 days.
+The House passed the bill in February 2021.
+More than a year later, the Senate has yet to vote on it.